binhnguyens/capstone-project/README.md

 # Files
+### Initial Connect
+This will be the file in which the will be continuously worked on.
+Currently, Bluetooth can be initially connected to a phone, and Bluetooth speakers, simulatensouly.
+The initiation of the GSM and GPS networks are done at the beginning.
+These steps are done so the phone and speakers can connect to the microcontroller before entering an infinite loop to check connections.

+Theorectically, the user would have to connect their devices before the device could start operating.
+In the operating phase, there are various conditions to be check to make sure the saftey of the baby is prioritized.
+This is all done simultaneously receiving and saving GPS locations every few moments.

+There are three alerts created: Easy, Medium and Hard.

+#### Easy Alert
+Bluetooth speakers will output a generic warning to check baby if the conditions are satisfied below:
+If the position of the baby is awkward
+If the baby wet itself

+#### Medium Alert
+Text messages will be sent to parents' phones during medium alert due to the various conditions listed below:
+If the Bluetooth connection is disconnected
+If the head of the baby is leaned forward (causing danger to the baby to the its disproptionate body)

+#### Hard Alert
+Phone call to emergency personel conducted.
+An emergency audio will play, alongside with the last known GPS location.

 ### GPS_and_GSM_Location
 In this file, I am constantly working on this to be able to feed a location.
 The location is derived from the GPS of the FONA 808.
 If the GPS is not able to retrieve a fix (due to being indoors or bad signal), the GSM module will use triangulation to be able to identify the location.